Enter your Zip Code to see if we serve your area:

 If your home has been damaged by pests, we're ready to help you restore your crawl space and help keep it pest-free for many years to come.
 To schedule a free crawl space repair quote, or to schedule a pest inspection in your home, call or e-mail us today!

-We proudly serve Michigan & Indiana, including Lansing, Grand Rapids, Kalamazoo and nearby areas such as Jackson, Muskegon, Battle Creek, Traverse City, Niles, Alpena, Mount Pleasant.
+We proudly serve Michigan & Indiana, including Lansing, Grand Rapids, Kalamazoo and nearby areas such as Muskegon, Elkhart, Battle Creek, Jackson, Mount Pleasant, Traverse City, South Bend.